-From FET to DPO - the ABCs of TTC can sometimes make your head spin, and it’s not too uncommon to find questions like the below on Peanut…
+From FET to DPO - the ABCs of TTC can sometimes make your head spin.

-What does BD mean when trying to conceive?
+What does BD mean in pregnancy?

 It can also mean Baby Dust, a way of wishing someone good luck when they’re trying to conceive.

 What does CP stand for in pregnancy?